opendatasoft/codelibrary/content/page-templates/gtfs-custom-view/index.md

   title: 'Section #:counter'
 ---

-This custom view will let you display routes and stops from a GTFS.
+This custom view will let you display routes and stops from a General Transit Feed Specification (GTFS) file.
 It can be used either as a [custom view](https://help.opendatasoft.com/platform/en/publishing_data/07_configuring_visualizations/06_configuring_custom_view/custom.html#configuring-the-custom-view) inside your catalog or on a custom page.